microsoft/BotFramework-WebChat/samples/19.c.single-sign-on-for-teams-apps/README.md

 > When you are building your production bot, never expose your Web Chat or Direct Line secret to the client.
 Instead, you should use the secret to generate a limited token and send it to the client.
 For information, please refer [to this page on how to generate a Direct Line token](https://docs.microsoft.com/en-us/azure/bot-service/rest-api/bot-framework-rest-direct-line-3-0-authentication?view=azure-bot-service-4.0#generate-token) and [Enhanced Direct Line Authentication feature](https://blog.botframework.com/2018/09/25/enhanced-direct-line-authentication-features/).

-During development, you will run your bot locally.
-Azure Bot Services will send activities to your bot through a public URL.
-You can use [ngrok](https://ngrok.com/) to expose your bot server on a public URL.

-1. Run `ngrok http -host-header=localhost:3978 3978`
-   -  We will refer to this URL as `https://teams-bot.ngrok.io/`
-1. Update your Bot Channel Registration.
-You can use [Azure CLI](https://aka.ms/az-cli) or [Azure Portal](https://portal.azure.com)
-   -  Via Azure CLI
-      -  Run `az bot update --resource-group <your-bot-rg> --name <your-bot-name> --subscription <your-subscription-id> --endpoint "https://teams-bot.ngrok.io/api/messages"`
-   -  Via Azure Portal
-      -  Browse to your Bot Channel Registration
-      -  Select "Settings"
-      -  In "Configuration" section, set "Messaging Endpoint" to `https://teams-bot.ngrok.io/api/messages`

 ## Setup a new Microsoft Teams app and install it locally

 > This section is based on the Microsoft Teams article named "[Add tabs to Microsoft Teams apps](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/tabs/tabs-overview)".

 1. [Install App Studio app on Microsoft Teams](https://aka.ms/InstallTeamsAppStudio)
 1. In the App Studio, switch to "Manifest editor" tab
-1. Click "+ Create a new app"
+1. Click "+ Create a new app" button
 1. Fill out "App details" under "Details", for example
    1. For "App names", enter "Web Chat SSO"
    1. Under "Identification"
-      1. Click "Generate" on "App ID"
+      1. Click "Generate" button on "App ID"
       1. For "Package Name", enter "com.mycompany.bot.sso"
       1. For "Version", enter "1.0.0"
    1. Under "Descriptions"